 Questions?

-How do you define the space economy?
+What do you include in the space economy?+

 We define the space economy as the set of activities that design, build, launch and operate space infrastructure and sell services directly based on space data, signals or connectivity.